-At a Board meeting on October 5, 2023 in response to a request from the Board, the Chief Financial Officer presented several financial models reflecting the potential effects of increasing credit losses on the current business, operations and financial condition and likely future business prospects for the Corporation over the next four years. share.
-The models indicated that, based on the assumptions used, that the book value per share of the Corporation's Common Stock is likely to decrease or remain relatively stagnant over the next four years and the Corporation's net income and cash flow are likely to be adversely impacted.
-One model used assumption that were believed to be the most realistic while the other models used assumptions that were either slightly or much more optimistic than those deemed most realistic.
-The various models included the estimated effect of selling the loan portfolio at different times, with the potential sales price decreasing over time.
+At a Board meeting on October 5, 2023 in response to a request from the Board to assess the recent adverse developments in the loan portfolio, the Corporation's Chief Financial Officer presented several financial models reflecting the potential effects of continuing credit losses on the current business, operations and financial condition and likely future business prospects for the Corporation over the next four years.
+The models were based on the assumptions that: credit losses continue at certain assumed rates, one that was believed to be the most likely, another at a rate slightly less than that assumed most likely and another at a rate much less than that assumed most likely; our loan portfolio is run off, new loan originations are less than \$1 million annually; no loan portfolio acquisitions are made; Westlake continues to service our loan portfolio, we continue to employ approximately the same number of employees or fewer and the Financial Accounting Standards Board's current expected credit losses methodology for estimating allowances for credit losses is applied.
+The models indicated that, based on the assumptions used, that the book value per share of the Corporation's common stock is likely to decrease or remain relatively stagnant over the next four years and the Corporation's net income and cash flow are likely to be adversely impacted.
+The various models included the estimated effect of selling the loan portfolio at different times and indicated that the potential sales price of the receivables would decrease over time.
 See "Reasons for the Loan Portfolio Sale Proposal" below.
-The expected deterioration of the Corporation's financial condition and future business prospects were of such a magnitude that the Board believed that the benefits to the Corporation and its shareholders by consummating the Loan Portfolio Sale prior to the domestication outweighed the tax implications associated with selling the loan portfolio prior to the proposed domestication.
+The expected deterioration of the Corporation's financial condition, future business prospects were of such a magnitude that the Board believed that the benefits to the Corporation and its shareholders by consummating the Loan Portfolio Sale prior to the domestication outweighed the tax implications associated with selling the loan portfolio prior to the proposed domestication.
 After full consideration and discussion of the financial models and the Corporation's likely business and financial prospects, potential options to pursue and other factors relevant to determining whether to continue the Corporation's business or pursue other options, the Board determined to fully pursue the proposed sale to Westlake if mutually agreeable terms and conditions could be reached.

-During October and November 2023, a Director and the Corporation's legal counsel negotiated the provisions of the Asset Purchase Agreement and exchanged multiple drafts of the Asset Purchase Agreement.
+During October and November 2023, Jeremy Zhu, a director of the Corporation, and the Corporation's legal counsel negotiated the provisions of the Asset Purchase Agreement and exchanged multiple drafts of the Asset Purchase Agreement.
 The Board was kept informed of these negotiations.
+See "INTEREST OF MANAGEMENT IN THE DOMESTICATION AND LOAN PORTFOLIO SALE" regarding Mr. Zhu's lack of current or prior relationship with Westlake.